 Before sending the RosterUpdateIndication PDU, if the Active/Inactive flag for the enrolling Application Protocol Entity is set to Active, the GCC Provider shall examine the Conducting Operation Capable Flag.
 If this flag is set, the GCC Provider shall ensure that only one Peer Application Protocol Entity from this node for each Application Protocol Session is included in the Application Roster with this flag set.
 If no such Peer Application Protocol Entity has been chosen indicated in the Application Roster so far, the newly enrolling Application Protocol Entity may be included in the transmitted RosterUpdateIndication PDU with this flag set.
-If there has already been a Peer Application Protocol Entity at this node which has been included in the Application Roster with this flag set, the GCC Provider may either include the newly enrolling Application Protocol Entity in the RosterUpdateIndication PDU without this flag set, or it may include the newly enrolling Application Protocol Entity with this flag set, and the previous designated conducting-capable Application Protocol Entity with this flag now set to FALSE.
-The rule for choosing which Peer Application Protocol Entity to include in the Application Roster with this flag set is a local matter beyond the scope of this Recommendation.
+If there has already been a Peer Application Protocol Entity at this node which has been included in the Application Roster with this flag set, the GCC Provider may either include the newly enrolling Application Protocol Entity in the RosterUpdateIndication PDU without this flag set, or it may include the newly enrolling Application Protocol Entity with this flag set, and the previous designated conducting-capable Application Protocol Entity to include in the Application Roster with this flag set is a local matter beyond the scope of this Recommendation.
 If the Active/Inactive flag for the enrolling Application Protocol Entity is set to Inactive, the Conducting Operation Capable Flag indicated in the request primitive shall be ignored, and the corresponding field in the updated roster shall be set to FALSE.